-Note 1: Commencing May 1998, students must have completed at least three semester credits in the semester the degree is awarded.
+Note 1: Students must have completed at least three semester credits in the semester the degree is awarded.

 Note 2: Students are advised to consult with a counsellor/advisor in order to determine specific course requirements for entry to a particular university degree program.